lneves12/frontend-challenge/systems-ui/README.md

 configurations (css-modules).
 If I had the need to keep working on this project I would probably keep all the custom configuration in different files in order to be easier to keep track of create-react-app changes.

+Speak about performance (react-virtualizes) + Pure Components

+Speak about Redux